 Health and Safety

 EPA has developed a Health and Safety (H&S) plan for the demolition work at the property.
-The plan has been developed for the protection of the community as well as the on-site workers.
-The complete document can be reviewed at the Site information repositories, which are located at the Lockport Public Library and EPA’s Superfund Records Center at 290 Broadway in New York City.
+The plan has been developed for the protection of the local community as well as the on-site workers.
+The complete plan along with other site-related documents can be reviewed at the Site information repositories, which are located at the Lockport Public Library and EPA’s Superfund Records Center at 290 Broadway in New York City.

-construction practices will be employed at the property which will minimize the potential for dust generation.
+Well established construction practices will be employed during the demolition which will minimize the potential for dust generation.
 An air monitoring program will be instituted to ensure that the contaminants do not leave the Flintkote property.
 The objectives of air monitoring are to ensure that dust suppression operations function as designed, action levels are not exceeded, and the public and site workers are protected.
-Should action levels be exceeded during the demolition work, the monitoring network will immediately detect it and EPA and Environmental Restoration will take corrective action.
-Due to the proximity of the property to residents on Water and Mill Streets, noise monitoring and control will be conducted.
+Should action levels be exceeded during the demolition work, an air monitoring network will immediately detect it and EPA and Environmental Restoration will take corrective action.
+Due to the proximity of the property to residents on Water and Mill Streets, noise monitoring and control also will be conducted.
 In addition, EPA has established lines of communication with local officials to keep them up-to-date with the air monitoring program, as well as other health and safety measures.

 Demolition

 Site demolition activities will begin on the north end of the property and progress to the south.
 The building debris will be shipped off site for disposal at an approved hazardous waste or non-hazardous waste landfill, depending upon the contaminant levels in each load.
-Care also will be utilized while segregating and stockpiling non-hazardous materials.
+In addition, recyclable material will be sorted and sent off site for reclamation.
+Care also will be utilized while segregating and stockpiling hazardous, and non-hazardous materials.
 The stockpiles will be tarped and dust suppression techniques will be employed.
 A backhoe will be used to load the segregated material for transportation and disposal to the appropriate off-site disposal facilities.
 All vehicles leaving the property will be decontaminated before exiting.

 Work completion will include the removal, disposal and/or recycling of all materials not suitable or needed for backfilling the building foundation.